 Here is a chart showing the approximate Green Zone Stroke Count (SPL) in a 25 meter pool and a 50 meter pool.

-This chart is calculated by taking 55% to 70% of Wingspan (or Height) and running it through a little algorithm.
+This zone is calculated by taking 55% to 70% of Wingspan (or Height) and running it through a little algorithm.
 55% would be the top of that Green Zone (the maximum SPL) and 70% is the bottom of that Green Zone (the minimum SPL).
-[The yellow line means something else, which I will explain later.]

 Hilal has a 1.54 meters wingspan (and conveniently, she happens to be precisely 1.54 meters tall).
 From the previous example we see that she has an average SL of 0.95 meters per stroke.

 WC% = SL / Wingspan (or Height) = 0.95 / 1.54 = 61%

 We say that Hilal is converting 61% of her Wingspan into Stroke Length.
 At WC% = 61% her stroke is right in the middle of her Green Zone.